This gigantes butter beans recipe is a traditional Mediterranean way of preparing legumes; little wonder these people are so much more healthy.

-It's the name of a traditional Greek dried bean recipe, meaning giants.
+It's the name of a traditional Greek dried bean recipe, meaning giants, of course.
 Limas, when dried are known as Butter Beans.
 They're big.

 If you have grown them in the garden, then I wouldn't use them for this gem; fresh, lima beans have a lovely flavour all of their own.
 Buy the canned ones for this dish.